 - “When Johnny Mars Turns Five,” was a finalist in the Science Fiction Poetry Association contest.
 It appears in Grievous Angel.

 - The poem “Fallow God,” appears in EDGE’s Urban Green Man Anthology

 - “Wild Caving” appears in the WCDR Amprosia anthology.
 It was a finalist in the related short story competition, which offered a $1000.00 top prize

 - “How Merilla Got Her Groove Back,” was a contest finalist and appeared in the WCDR Phoenix anthology.

 - Maaja’s second ever slam piece, “Flimflam,” won the 2016 WCDR poetry slam competition.

-- “Gift Fruit,” appears in Panorama: The Journal of Intelligent Travel
+- The poem “Gift Fruit,” appears in Panorama: The Journal of Intelligent Travel

 - “Machine Language,” finished top twelve in the international Friends of the Merril short story contest.

 Girl Cyborg: YA Science Fiction with a Strong, Realistic Heroine

 During the war she was a hero.
 Eighteen-year-old Bess is a proud graduate of the Academy, a search-and-rescue specialist that the government now wants to search-and-destroy.
 Created to pull survivors from bombed buildings, her superhuman strength, sight, and hearing make her a high-value target.
 The military wants to contain her.
 Organized crime want to enslave her.
 She never asked to be rescued.